basiralab/SM-netFusion-PY/README.md

 Our code is released under MIT License (see LICENSE file for details).

 # Contributing
 We always welcome contributions to help improve SM-netFusion and evaluate our framework on other types of graph data.
-If you would like to contribute, please contact islemmhiri1993@gmail.com.
+If you would like to contribute, please contact islemmhiri1993@gmail.com or ak16@itu.edu.tr.
 Many thanks.